joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 TOINSERT Drone photo/video

 Over a hundred homes in our neighborhood burned to the ground, including ours.
+It was a few days before we were able to see it for ourselves.

-TODO photo of caitlin and I in front of house
+TOINSERT photo of caitlin and I in front of house

-For the first time, I saw the world through the eyes of trauma, panic, overwhelm.
-Our lives were turned upside down.
+For the first time, I saw the world through the eyes of trauma.

-TODO photo of night walk
+TOINSERT dog walk image

-One memory that sticks out to me is realizing two weeks later that I hadn't walked Captain since the first.
+One memory that sticks out to me is realizing two weeks later that I hadn't walked Captain since the fire.
 I literally hadn't even thought to do something that I used to do three or four times a day before.

 I noticed other things too.
 It was harder for me to focus.
 I got angry easily.
 I remember struggling to use my password manager on my phone.
 Things that were easy for me to do before were difficult if not impossible.
 I remember even having a hard time solving CAPTCHAs.

 What I soon learned from a counselor at the Red Cross was that emotional trauma can cause brain damage.
 In my case, both temporarily and permanently.

 This experience has opened my eyes to the privilege I experienced before the fire.
-It changed the way I view both the world and the work we do in the industry.
-It inspired me to look for ways to embed empathy into our engineering practices through accessibility-first thinking.
+It changed the way I view the world and the work we do in the industry.

-## Table of contents
+So that's what I'm going to talk about today: accessibility.
+It has many definitions in this context, but I like the one from [interaction-design.org](https://www.interaction-design.org/literature/topics/accessibility):

+> Accessibility is the concept of whether a product or service can be used by everyone—however they encounter it

 I'm going to share how we're taking this approach to improve the experience of using GitHub for people with disabilities.
-I'll start by describing the accessibility problem space, share some interesting tooling work, and some lessons we've learned along the way.
+I'll start by describing the accessibility problem space, share some interesting tooling work, and how we approach our accessibility strategy.

 ## Who am I?